orxshi/syllabus_creator/README.md

 * Fill in form fields.
 * Or click Load to load data from JSON file, if there is any.
 For convenience, MT111 is available.
 * Click Generate PDF to generate PDF of the syllabus.
-* Click Generate Word to generate Word file of the syllabus.
+* Click Generate Word to generate docx file of the syllabus.
 * Optionally, click Save to save form data in JSON file.